acumos/acumos-java-client/docs/developer-guide.rst

 For Web-based onboarding of H2o models, the parameters to run the client jar are:

 1. Current Folder path : Full folder path in which Java client jar is placed and run from.
-2. Pass the authentication url
-3. Model Type for H2o : H
+2. Model Type for H2o : H
-4. Supporting folder path : Full Folder path of the supporting folder which contains items
+3. Supporting folder path : Full Folder path of the supporting folder which contains items
-5. Name of the model : For h2o just the name of the model without the .zip extension.
+4. Name of the model : For h2o just the name of the model without the .zip extension.
 Make sure this matches name of the supplied MOJO model file exactly.
-6. Input csv file : csv file that was used for training the model.
+5. Input csv file : csv file that was used for training the model.
 Include the .csv extension in the csv file name.
 This will be used to autogenerate the default.proto file.
 This parameter will be empty if you yourself have supplied a default.proto for your model.

 For CLI-based onabording of H2o models, the parameters to run the client jar are:

 1. Onboarding server url
-2. Pass the authentication url
+2. Pass the authentication url - This is the onboarding component which intern call Portal marketplace to get the jwtToken.
 3. Model Type for H2o : H
 4. Supporting folder path : Full Folder path of the supporting folder which contains items
 5. Name of the model : For h2o just the name of the model without the .zip extension.
 Make sure this matches name of the supplied MOJO model file exactly.